 Scarf for a submarine:

-Working with 40 local groups and indivudals from Gosport, Fareham and the local area we are creating a giant scarf for HMS Alliance.
-Local knitting enthusiasts from groups ranging from local knitting circles, Women’s Institute’s to social groups for older people have taken part.
+Working with 40 local groups and indivudals from Gosport, Fareham and the local area we have created a giant scarf for HMS Alliance.
+Local knitting enthusiasts from groups ranging from local knitting circles, Women’s Institute’s, sheltered housing schemes, library knit and natter groups to social groups for older people have taken part.

 Wool for the project has been donated by local individuals and a number of wool companies and suppliers.